fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 You can also install plain osquery on your hosts and connect to Fleet using osquery's `TLS API` plugins.
 ## Add hosts with Orbit

 To create an Orbit installer, you can use the `fleetctl package` command.
 To use the `fleetctl package` command, you must first install the `fleetctl` command-line tool.
-Instructions for installing `fleetctl` can be found [here](https://fleetdm.com/fleetctl-preview)
+[Learn how to install `fleetctl`](https://fleetdm.com/fleetctl-preview).

 `fleetctl package` can be used to create an Orbit installer which adds macOS hosts (**.pkg**), Windows hosts (**.msi**), or Linux hosts (**.deb** or **.rpm**) to Fleet.